ECG Diagnostic criteria

-ST depression and T wave inversion in the right precordial leads (V1-3)
+- Appropriate discordance with ST depression and/or T-wave inversion in right precordial leads (V1-3).

 Sometimes rather than an RSR’ pattern in V1, there may be a broad monophasic R wave or a qR complex.